dotmanila/schemigrator/README.md

 The minimum values for DSNs is the host, this is assuming Python can figure out the rest of the credentials via configuration files.

 If for example, the username/password is specified only from the source DSN, the same credentials will be used on the target and `--replica-dsns`.

+Specifying `--bucket` option explicitly takes precedence when the database is specified in the source DSN i.e. `h=localhost,D=dbname`.

+### Examples

+When the following source and target DSN is specified:

+    localhost some-remote-host

+- The script assumes being able to login as root, without password using the default local socket on the source and using port 3306 on the target server.
+- Since the `D` value is not specified on the source DSN, the `--bucket` option should be specified explicitly.

+    h=10.1.1.2,u=myuser,p=p@ssword h=10.1.1.2,p=AaBbCcDd

+- Since the user is not specified on the target DSN, the same user from the source DSN will be used, only with the password explicitly specified on that target DSN.

+## Use Native MySQL Replication

+As soon as all tables have been copied and checksumming is completed, it is recommended, when possible to use MySQL's native replication instead of relying on the script's simulated replication.
+The former would be faster in this case.

+To verify if checksumming is complete, you can use the query below on the target database.
+If the query result is empty it means that all tables has been copied and checksum has been completed.
+Of course, also check that there are not bad checksum results above.

+    SELECT chkpt.tbl, chkpt.maxpk, COALESCE(chksm.lastsm, 0) AS lastsm
+    FROM schemigrator_checkpoint chkpt
+    LEFT JOIN (
+      SELECT tbl, MAX(upper_boundary) lastsm
+      FROM schemigrator_checksums
+      GROUP BY tbl
+    ) chksm ON (chkpt.tbl = chksm.tbl)
+    WHERE chkpt.maxpk > lastsm;

+As soon as checksumming and table copy is complete, you can stop the script and configure native replication on the target server.
+The replication coordinates to use will be displayed when the script is terminated.

+    [ReplicationClient       ]_:: Replication client stopped on mysql-bin.000349:540463919

+We can use these coordinates to configure replication on the target, however do not start replication immediately.

+    CHANGE MASTER TO MASTER_HOST='<source_server_host>', MASTER_USER='usernsame',
+    MASTER_PASSWORD=’xxxxxxxxxx’, MASTER_LOG_FILE='mysql-bin.000349',
+    MASTER_LOG_POS=540463919;

+Before starting replication, we make sure to replicate only the database we are migrating.

+    CHANGE REPLICATION FILTER REPLICATE_DO_DB=(MigratedDBName), REPLICATE_WILD_DO_TABLE=('MigratedDBName.%');

+Then replication can be started.

+    START SLAVE;

 ## Running with virtualenv